 If you are eligible for the MSRA, you will be invited to take the exam by the relevant recruiting body for your chosen specialty.
 You can check the eligibility criteria on the Pastest website or by contacting the recruiting body directly.

-When should I take MSRA exam?
+When should I take the MSRA exam?

 The timing of the MSRA exam can vary depending on the specialty and the recruiting body.
 It is important to check the relevant website for the latest information on exam dates and application deadlines.

-In general, it is recommended that candidates take the MSRA exam as early as possible to maximize their chances of success and to ensure that they have ample time to apply for the specialty program they are interested in.
+In general, it is recommended that candidates take the MSRA exam as early as possible to maximise their chances of success and to ensure that they have ample time to apply for the specialty program they are interested in.
 Many specialties have strict application deadlines, and taking the MSRA exam early can help ensure that candidates have enough time to complete the application process.

 Candidates should also consider their personal circumstances when deciding when to take the MSRA exam.
 For example, if a candidate is completing a foundation training program, they may want to consider taking the MSRA exam in the final year of their training to ensure that they have the necessary knowledge and experience to perform well on the exam.